William’s fears for troubled Prince Harry

 - Harry and Meghan: An African Journey was broadcast in the UK on ITV, last October.

 - What do we not know?

 - The future of Prince Harry and Meghan’s place in the royal family.
-To escape the pressure, the family has announced a short break from royal duties in November.

 - Aggressively self-assertive.

 - Freelance photographers who take pictures of celebrities going about their everyday lives to sell on to newspapers and magazines.

 - The couple had separated in the royal family’s “annus horribilis” of 1992, amid a series of scandals.
 Three years later, Diana appeared on the BBC show and openly discussed her failed marriage, including her husband’s affair with Camilla Parker-Bowles.

 - The lawsuit is targeting the publishers of the Daily Mirror, the Sun and now defunct News of the World.